Stratton Small Cap Value Fund Fact Sheet

 Small company stocks are generally riskier than large company stocks due to greater volatility and less liquidity.
 Value stocks can perform differently than other types of stocks and can continue to be undervalued by the market for long periods of time.

-The Advisor has contractually agreed to limit certain fees paid by the Fund from February 1, 2019 through January 31, 2020.
+The Fund Administrator, Sterling Capital Management LLC, has contractually agreed to waive its administrative fees, pay Fund operating expenses, and/or reimburse the Fund .10% of the Class R6 average daily net assets for the period February 1, 2021 through January 31, 2022.
 Performance would have been lower without limitations in effect.

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than the original cost.
 To obtain performance information current to the most recent month end, please visit the performance summary.

 The performance of the Stratton Small Cap Value Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
 The inception date for Class A Shares is 11/16/2015.
 The inception date for Class C Shares is 11/16/2015.
 The inception date for Class Inst'l Shares is 04/12/1993.
+The inception date for Class R6 Shares is 02/03/2020.
 The performance shown reflects the reinvestment of all dividend and capital gains distributions.

 Current and future portfolio holdings are subject to change and risk.
 Based on Market Value of securities.